 How long does the probate process take?

-We will proactively assist you with collecting estate assets, addressing estate liabilities and creditors, selling real property and other assets, as well as answering questions and giving you legal guidance throughout the process.
-You can trust your estate will be properly administered and closed, and that your inheritance will be placed in the hands of the beneficiaries as quickly as possible.
+We will proactively assist you with collecting estate assets, addressing estate liabilities and creditors, and selling real property and other assets, as well as answering questions and giving you legal guidance throughout the process.
+You can trust that your estate will be properly administered and closed, and that your inheritance will be placed in the hands of the beneficiaries as quickly as possible.

 What are the potential costs involved with probating a will or going through the probate process?